 Our old-school hero is Philips Fidelio X3.
 These sumptuous open-back cans are for high-end home listening and feature crisp, dynamic 50mm drivers able to create huge sonic images.
 They’re not wireless or portable, but pour yourself a wee dram, put Slayer's Angel Of Death on the gramophone and we’ll wager you won’t much care.

-The best over-ear headphones: Buying advice
+The best over-ear headphones: Product guide

 Sony’s fourth generation noise-cancelling headphones are brilliant.
 Not only do they block out more noise than practically any rival, they sound better, too.
 Super-soft ear-cups coupled to 40mm Liquid Crystal Polymer drivers, deliver superb fidelity and a hammering bass.